latte-central/latte-kernel/src/latte_kernel/presyntax.cljc.md

  An application is simply the application of a function to a sequence of arguments, i.e. something of the form `(f e1 e2 ... eN)`.

- Internally, this will become a set of binary applications, of the form:
+ Internally, this will become a set of unary applications, of the form:
  `[...[[f e1] e2]... eN]`

 ```clojure

 (defn left-binarize
   "Binarization (sic!) of an application."
   [t]